Emerald Ash Borer (EAB)

 Photo: David Cappaert

 Most trees die within 2 to 4 years of becoming infested.
-The emerald ash borer is responsible for the destruction of over 50 million ash trees in the U.S. since its discovery in Michigan.
+The emerald ash borer is responsible for the destruction of hundreds of millions of ash trees in the U.S. since its discovery in Michigan.

 After reviewing the identification material on this website, if you think you have EAB, call the Department's EAB and Firewood hotline at 1-866-640-0652.

 Links for User Groups

 Links to general information about the emerald ash borer:

 - Frequently Asked Questions - about emerald ash borer